So you’re engaged. Huge congratulations! Now for the exciting stuff…planning your big day!

 Do you want to get ready there?

-Then there is Wootton Park near Henley-in-Arden...they have an on site salon where you can get your hair and makeup done, as well as a brand new designated getting ready room entitled "The Secret Boudoir" - gorgeous!
-The team in Trust Salon is absolutely fab and they really make you feel at home on your wedding morning.
-You can also get ready in their farmhouse, where all the rooms are named and decorated after beautiful places, like Venice.
+Then there is Wootton Park near Henley-in-Arden…they have an on site salon where you can get your hair and makeup done, as well as the choice between a designated getting ready room entitled “The Secret Boudoir” or a brand new larger area in the main building – both absolutely gorgeous!
+The team in Trust Salons is absolutely fab and they really make you feel at home on your wedding morning.
+You can also get ready in the venue’s farmhouse, where all the rooms are named and decorated after beautiful places, like Venice.

 Outdoor Ceremony your thing?

 You’re getting married in the summer (or are just super brave and/or hardcore) and fancy getting married in the great outdoors.
 I love outdoor ceremonies.
 Even when the sun doesn’t appear, they have such a lovely atmosphere and allow much more freedom in terms of photography angles.

 So here I go again bigging up Wootton Park (I might start charging commission) but these guys really do do everything so well.
 Their outdoor ceremony location is set beside the lake, and bride and groom actually get married on a boat!
 When the sun shines here, it really shines…and the little trellis archway at the end of the aisle is very cute and great for after-ceremony shots…

 I can’t write about outdoor ceremonies without mentioning the absolutely amazing Arley House and Gardens.
 The house is situated next to Arley Arboretum and couples have the use of, not only the grounds of the house itself, but of the arboretum grounds too.
 Their Italian Gardens is one of two outdoor ceremony location options and is simply one of the most beautiful set ups for outdoor ceremonies that I’ve personally worked at in this country.
 It’s so charming and the little pond leading up to the spot where you say your vows makes for some amazing reflection images.